 Hints and tips:

-This is a very quick and easy section.
-You just need to tick “consultant practitioner”.
+Here, you just need to tick “consultant practitioner”.
 Ticking this box ensures that if accredited, the accreditation tile on your CPD Now homepage shows the correct title and expiry date.

 There is a list of common areas of expertise in CPD Now.
-Tick the ones that apply to you.
+Tick the ones that apply to you only.
 However, if you’re an expert in an area that isn’t listed there’s an ‘other’ box you can fill in.
 You’ll have to provide evidence to prove that you are an expert in all the areas you tick.

 Your selections in this section will help the education and accreditation team at SCoR select the most appropriate person to assess your application on behalf of the College.